skip to content

 00:05:39 - Chris Ferdinandi

-So a week in, I started getting back.
-So I lost like maybe four or five subscribers right off the bat, just from the I told people was going to happen.
+So a week in, I started getting back...
+So I lost like maybe four or five subscribers right off the bat, just from the fact that I told people it was going to happen.
 And I lost some folks who were like, I don't want to hear from you that much.
-But I ended up growing like an extra, like maybe 10 or 15 subscribers.
-So I more than made up for it.
-And after a week, I started getting back questions and I was like, oh, cool, I'll answer this in a future email and add it to the list.
+But I ended up growing by maybe 10 or 15 subscribers, so I more than made up for it.
+And after a week, I started getting back questions, and I was like, oh, cool, I'll answer this in a future email and add it to the list.
 And so at the start of January, I had a list of like a hundred article ideas.
 No, it was more than that, but I culled it back to 100.
 I was like, I haven't written about these things.
 They're out of date now.
-Like, I'm not going to write about them.
-And today that list is at 188.
-Because I keep coming up with ideas faster than I can, like, write them.
+I'm not going to write about them.
+And today that list is at 188 because I keep coming up with ideas faster than I can write them.

 00:06:30 - Anthony Campolo

 I totally identify with that.
-I have roughly 50 markdown files right now, my blog, drafts of like, some that are like, just a dump of links versus some that are, like 90 written and just like this huge spread.
+I have roughly 50 Markdown files right now in my blog drafts, some that are just a dump of links versus some that are like 90% written, and just this huge spread.

 00:06:44 - Scott Steinlage